'Thermodynamic Dissipation Theory

 The conclusion that 0,1% is too low, is just as wrong as concluding from the fact that 98% of the human genome is non coding, that the function of the human genome is garbage collection.
 Or conclude from the high energy consumption of the brain that the purpose of the brain is heat production.
 Or conclude from the inefficiency of light bulbs and fossil fuel cars that the main purpose is heat production .

-Despite 0,1% being a low number, it is enough for all life on earth.
-More than 7 billion people and even a larger number of cats, dogs, cattle and wild animals depend on photosynthesis.
+If the percentage 0,1% is true (it is not: 30), it clearly would be enough for all life on earth.
+More than 7 billion people and as many of cats, dogs, cattle and wild animals depend on photosynthesis.

 Even if humans could significantly improve artificial photosynthesis, it would be comparable to improving milk production in cattle.
 It would not prove that milk production of wild cattle is inefficient.
 There are evolutionary and ecological reasons for this.